AdamExley/AdamExley/README.md

 I recommend you check out my (ever-evolving) website at [AdamExley.com](https://adamexley.com).
 It has more info than this (by a long shot).

+It even has a fun surprise at [AdamExley.com/Horse](https://adamexley.com/horse)!

 I try to keep it (somewhat) up-to-date, whereas this is... well you can see when it was last edited, right?